jdeschamps/htSMLM/guide/using-htsmlm.md

 4. [Activation script](#activation-script)
 5. [Acquisitions with htSMLM](#acquisitions-with-htsmlm)

+This section assumes that htSMLM has been properly [configured](configuration.md).

 ------

 ## General tips

-- To validate what one enters in a text field, either press **enter** or click away from the field.
+- To validate what is entered in a text field, either press **enter** or click away from the field.
-- All monitoring threads can be turned on/off.
+- All monitoring threads can be turned on/off (see "monitoring" button).
 During imaging, and depending on your workstation, the updating of graphical components in Java and Micro-Manager can be stalling.
 This includes the refreshment of the acquisition window.
-In order to lift the number of actions the main graphical thread has to perform, turn off the various htSMLM monitoring (except the activation or acquisition if your are using them).
+In order to reduce the number of actions the main graphical thread (EDT) has to perform, turn off the various htSMLM monitoring (except the activation or acquisition if your are using them).